action.skip

 • Preferred A-End VLAN (optional) – Specify an unused VLAN ID for this connection (for ExpressRoute this is the S-Tag).
 This must be a unique VLAN ID on this MVE and can range from 2 to 4093.
 If you specify a VLAN ID that is already in use, the system displays the next available VLAN number.
 The VLAN ID must be unique to proceed with the order.
 If you don’t specify a value, Megaport will assign one.

-• Minimum Term – Select No Minimum Term, 12 Months, 24 Months, or 36 Months.
+• Minimum Term – Select No Minimum Term, 12 Months, 24 Months, 36 Months, 48 Months, or 60 Months.
 Longer terms result in a lower monthly rate.
 12 Months is selected by default.
 Take note of the information on the screen to avoid early termination fees (ETF).

-Enable the Minimum Term Renewal option for services with a 12, 24, or 36-month term to automatically renew the contract at the same discounted price and term length at the end of the contract.
+Enable the Minimum Term Renewal option for services with a 12, 24, 36, 48 or 60-month term to automatically renew the contract at the same discounted price and term length at the end of the contract.
 If you don’t renew the contract, at the end of the term, the contract will automatically roll over to month-to-month contract for the following billing period, at the same price, without term discounts.

 For more information, see VXC Pricing and Contract Terms and VXC, Megaport Internet, and IX Billing.